thesave/sublime_plugins/README.md

 sublime_plugins
 ===============
 My Random Sublime Plugins

-This repo is just a bucket where I put the occasional sublime plugins that I happen to write.
+This repo is just a bucket where I put the sublime plugins that I happen to write.

-Feel free to take them and install them.
+Feel free to clone and install them.

-At you own risk :)
+At your own risk :)

+List of Plugins
+---

+**font_autoresize.py**

+I wanted a plugin that adjusted the fonts of the editor.
+Now it resizes to:
+  window width      font size
+      300px           10px
+      600px           13px
+      900px           16px
+    > 900px           20px

+Unluckly I could not find if Sublime Text gives an `on_resize` or `on_update` so I hooked the plugin to `on_modified_async`, `on_activated`, and to `on_deactivated`.